krobelus/rate-experiments/README.md

 This results in a local minimum of clauses being added to the core.

-\todo{motivate w.r.t. next section}
+\paragraph{Reason Deletions} Here we explain, how reason deletions are handled efficiently under specified DRAT.
+Unique reason deletions are the cause for the discrepancy between specified and operational DRAT and can in some cases be avoided as we will see in the next section.
+However, to reliably detect unique reason deletions, it is necessary to implement specified DRAT, as it is to support inprocessing steps with reason deletions.

-\paragraph{Reason Deletions} As explained in [@RebolaCruz2018], when checking a proof without deletions of unique reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
+As explained in [@RebolaCruz2018], when checking a proof without deletions of unique reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
 Therefore, during the backwards phase it is trivial to revert the modifications to the trail by simply truncating it.
 This also maintains watch invariants, making sure that the watchlists can find all unit clauses.

-However, when a proof with unique reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
+However, when deleting a unique reason clause in the forward pass under specified DRAT, some literals are removed from the trail and reordered.
+This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
+Instead algorithm from [@RebolaCruz2018] can be used to restore the trail and to efficiently reinstate the watchlists' Invariant 1 in the backward pass.
 While an understanding of the algorithm is not required to understand the contributions in this paper, we explain parts of it nevertheless.

 Let us consider a proof with deletions of unique reasons.
 A deletion instruction is performed by removing a clause from the formula in the forward pass and re-introducing it in the backward pass.
 This is implemented by removing the clause from the watchlists and adding it respectively.

-During the forward pass, whenever the concrete reason clause for some literal is deleted, this literal is unassigned.
-If it was used to propagate some other unit, that one may be unassigned as well, and so on.
-All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal and are recorded in the checker, alongside their positions in the trail, and concrete reason clauses.
-This allows the checker to re-introduce the literals from the cone later in the backward pass when the deletion is undone.
+During the forward pass, whenever the reason clause for some literal is deleted, this literal is unassigned.
+If it was used to make a clause unit and thus propagate it, that unit may be unassigned as well, and so on.
+All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal.
+Before being unassigned, the literals in the cone are recorded in the checker, alongside their positions in the trail and their reason clauses.
+This allows the checker to re-introduce the cone literals later in the backward pass when the deletion is undone.

-When a deletion of a concrete reason is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
+When the deletion of a reason is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
 Consider literal $l$ in the cone.
 Before applying the backwards deletion $l$ could have been satisfied or unassigned (but not falsified).
 After reintroducing $l$, it is satisfied.
 Therefore, a clause containing
 $\overline{l}$ might become unit without the checker noticing.
 Because of this, the watchlists of all reverse cone literals $\overline{l}$ have to be traversed to restore the watch invariant.
-Each of those clause is watched on falsified literal $\overline{l}$.
+Each of those clause is watched on the now-falsified literal $\overline{l}$.
 Therefore the watches may need to be replaced in order to restore Invariant 1.

 If above clause has at least two non-falsified literals, the watches can be set to any two out of those.
 However, if the clause has only one non-falsified literal --- which is necessarily satisifed because of Invariant 1 --- then the other watch cannot be choosen arbitrarily because this might provoke a violation of Invariant 1 at a later point as described in [@RebolaCruz2018;
 Example 5].
-The second watch may be set to the most recently falsified literal $l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.
+Instead, the second watch may be set to the most recently falsified literal $l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.

 3. DRAT Proofs without Deletions of Unique Reason Clauses
 =========================================================

-In this section we take a look at why the discrepant proofs are produced in the first place, and present patches to make solvers generate proofs without unique reason deletions.
-Since for the fragment of proofs without unique reason deletions, *operational* and *specified* DRAT coincide, these proofs can then be checked with a checker of either sort.
+Operational DRAT (as opposed to specified DRAT) checking is currently required to verify some solvers' proofs because these solvers emit unique reason deletions.
+Since these solvers act as if reason clauses were not deleted we propose patches to avoid deletions of unique reason clauses, matching the solver's internal behavior.
+Since for the fragment of proofs without unique reason deletions, *operational* and *specified* DRAT coincide, these proofs can then be checked with a checker of either flavor.

-As stated already in [@RebolaCruz2018], most solvers at competitions emit proofs with deletions of unique reasons.
 Out of the solvers submitted to the main track of the 2018 SAT competition, the ones based on `MiniSat` and `CryptoMiniSat` produce proofs with deletions of unique reasons while, to the best of our knowledge others do not.

-Let us explain how `DRUPMiniSat` emits unique reason deletions.
+Let us explain how `DRUPMiniSat`[^drupminisat] emits unique reason deletions.
 Used during the simplification phase, the method `Solver::removeSatisfied` looks for clauses that are satisified by the shared UP-model and removes them from the clause database and adds them as a deletion to the DRAT proof output.
 Note that those clauses remain satisfied indefinitely for the rest of the search, because the shared UP-model is a subset of any model.

-In `MiniSat`, *locked* clauses are concrete reasons for some literal in the trail.
+In `MiniSat`, *locked* clauses are reasons for some literal in the trail.
 Currently, `Solver::removeSatisfied` also deletes locked clauses, however, the induced assignments are not undone.
 This suggests that a locked clause is implicitly kept in the formula, even though it is deleted.
-Current DRAT checkers ignore deletions of unit clauses, which means they do not undo any assignments when deleting clauses, matching the solvers' behavior.
+State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not undo any assignments when deleting clauses, matching the solvers' behavior.

 There are two obvious possible changes to `DRUPMiniSat` to produce proofs that do not require this workaround of ignoring unit deletions when checking.